Sunday, December 9, 2012

 First thing upon arriving home from the school and work day, spend 15 minutes of uninterrupted time connecting with your children.
 Leave your phone in the other room, and let your children direct the play.
 It will change your entire evening.Why It Works

-mismatch of needs that can happen at bedtime, often our goals upon arriving home are much different from those of our children.
+Much like the mismatch of needs that can happen at bedtime, often our goals upon arriving home are much different from those of our children.
 They have been looking forward to seeing you after being separated, and they want your attention.
 They want to share their day with you, they want to play, and they want your FULL UNDIVIDED ATTENTION.

 What about our goals at that time of day?
 Once you cross the threshold, you are a parent on a mission.
 Mail needs to be opened, homework needs to be done… laundry… dinner…baths...the list goes on and on.
 You barely get started on your first task, and your children have already requested an entire list of things.
 The next few hours become a series of requests from the kids, us telling them to wait a second, us getting distracted in the next task, and by dinnertime, there have been several meltdowns, including some of your own.
 Does this sound familiar?